 Further to our article in January, TPS News – Does Your Company Telemarket?, the Government announced last week that they are backing the ICO (Information Commissionaire’s Office) proposals, making it easier to penalise companies that breach regulations on cold calling.

 Up to now, the ICO could only issue fines to firms deemed to be making ‘nuisance calls’ if they could prove the company had caused ‘substantial damage or substantial distress.
 As of April 6th, this requirement is being removed, making it easier for the ICO to go after firms that are making multiple cold calls and sending multiple text messages.

 Why is this happening?

 You see, there are a number of business to consumer companies that utilise aggressive telemarketing and text message techniques in order to make sales, and the theory that making multiple contacts until the customer says yes prevails.
-We’ve all had the flurry of calls/text about PPI haven’t we?
+We’ve all had the flurry of calls/texts about PPI, haven’t we?

 The new law

 With the requirement of substantial damage or substantial distress proof being removed, it will make it easier for the ICO to levy a fine of up to £500,000 for breaches.

 The Government are still looking at proposals to make board-level executives responsible for nuisance calls.